Kid Auto Races at Venice: Junior Vanderbilt Cup

 By 1914, the Vanderbilt Cup had become an important automobile racing event in the United States, and the 1914 event was to be held in Santa Monica, California.
-The city decided to sponsor a junior version of the event, apparently with several classes of engines and with age limits for the drivers.
+The city decided to sponsor a junior version of the event, with several classes, zero-cylinder pushcars, one-cylinder engines, two-cylinder engines, and with age limits for the drivers.
 Some classes had no engines and used a ramp to accelerate the cars in a manner similar to soap box derby races.
 Other classes used small engines.
 Chaplin's movie includes one scene shot at the bottom of the ramp used for the engineless races.
 There is no evidence that Junior Vanderbilt Cups were held either before or after the 1914 event.
 Actual silver cups were awarded.